0xVampirot/Stables-Paper-Trading/README.md

 ## Features

+2 Stables (i.e. USDC/USDT):
-- Simulates buying stablecoins when the market price is less than 1.
+- Simulates buying stablecoins when the market price is less than 1 between the pair.
-- Simulates selling stablecoins when the market price is greater than 1.
+- Simulates selling stablecoins when the market price is greater than 1 between the pair.
-- Executes trades based on 80% of available balance or portfolio amount.
+- Executes trades based on 100% of available balance or portfolio amount.
+- Tracks cumulative profit and loss over time.
+- Outputs detailed trade information, including market prices, amounts traded, costs, revenues, and P/L.

+3 Stables (i.e. USDC/USDT/DAI):
+- Finds the biggest stable token amount in the wallet.
+- Simulates finding the best market price at or greater than 1 between the pairs.
+- Executes trades based on 100% of available balance amount.
 - Tracks cumulative profit and loss over time.
 - Outputs detailed trade information, including market prices, amounts traded, costs, revenues, and P/L.